About the DNR Secretary and Executive Team

 Secretary Cathy Stepp

-Secretary Cathy Stepp served as Racine's State Senator from 2002 to 2006, but most of her professional experience has been in the private sector.
+Secretary Cathy Stepp was chosen by Governor Scott Walker in 2011 to lead the Department of Natural Resources (DNR).
+Cathy served as Racine's state senator from 2002 to 2006, but much of her experience has been in the private sector, including managing a small family owned and operated business.
 As a former homebuilder, she became aware of Wisconsin's regulatory climate and how it affected small business owners.
-In 1998, Governor-Tommy Thompson asked her to bring this perspective to the Natural Resources Board, and she served on the Board for three years.
-That experience led her to run for the Wisconsin State Legislature where she was chairman of the Senate Job Creation Committee and co-chair of the Environment and Natural Resources Committee.
-She chose not to seek re-election and returned home at the end of the four year term to rejoin her husband in her family business.
+In 1998, Gov. Tommy Thompson asked Cathy to bring this perspective to the Natural Resources Board, and she was on the Board for three years.

-Stepp notes her administration is concentrating on improving DNR's customer relations and streamlining and simplifying permitting to accomplish Gov. Scott Walker's goals to create jobs in Wisconsin.
+Stepp notes her administration is concentrating on improving DNR's customer relations and streamlining and simplifying permitting.
 She believes job creation and environmental protection are mutually supportive.

-Stepp enjoys Wisconsin's snowmobile trails each winter.
-She has also hunted turkeys in western Wisconsin and is proud of the tremendous hunting opportunities our state offers to residents and tourists.
+Cathy enjoys Wisconsin's snowmobile trails each winter.
+She is an accomplished deer hunter, musky fisher and is still seeking to harvest her first turkey.
 She enjoys spending time outdoors with her husband, Paul, and two children.